Hitler's Table Talk: Controversies

-Although the table talk monologues are generally considered authentic, contentious issues remain over aspects of the published works.
+Although the table talk monologues are often considered authentic, contentious issues remain over aspects of the published works.
 These include the reliability of particular translated statements within the French and English editions, questions over the manner in which Martin Bormann may have edited his notes and disputes over which edition is most reliable.
 François Genoud denied claims that he had inserted words into the original German manuscript, pointing out that it was close-typed apart from handwritten additions by Bormann and therefore such insertions would not have been possible.
+Picker himself stated that Bormann “always exaggerated” Hitler's tirades against Jews and priests in the Table Talks notes.

 Richard Evans expresses caution when using the English edition, describing it as "flawed (and in no sense 'official')" and adding that it needed to be compared to the 1980 German edition to ensure it was accurate before being used.
 Ian Kershaw also notes that the English edition is imperfect, with a tendency to miss words, leave out lines, or include phrases not found in the German text.
-He uses the original German sources for preference, advising "due caution" in using the English translations.
+He uses the original German sources for reference, advising "due caution" in using the English translations.